Cwinsi/nest-rmq/README.md

 | **SingleExchangeStrategy**     | Create one exchange for all app | default |
 | **EveryEventExchangeStrategy** | Create exchange for each event  |          |

-If you need own exchange topology, create implementation ofEventsExchangeStrategy interface.
+If you need own exchange topology, create implementation of **EventsExchangeStrategy** interface.
 Use one of existed or own strategy in module config Static Configuration
 ```ts